Fantastic new research paper collection

 Here is a collection of amazing and incredibly pertinent research papers that have been written over the last few years.

 It points the way to a new and better way of managing thyroid treatment.

-My new book 'The Thyroid Patient's Manual' is consistent with this research and I worked with some of the researchers to ensure it was.
+My new book 'The Thyroid Patient's Manual' is consistent with this research, as I worked with some of the researchers to ensure that it was.

 You can click on the above link and then click on 'Download Ebook PDF' to download the file containing the research papers.